 5 do’s for a successful competitive analysis

-1. Assess your competitor’s content strategy by looking at their media channels.
+1. Do assess your competitor’s content strategy

 One of your primary goals in doing a competitive analysis is to define key areas where you can outperform your competitors.
 Opportunity areas, if you will.
 To do this, you’ll want to properly audit their marketing channels as much as you can.

 But how best to do this?
-Well, the good news is that your company is probably already on Facebook, Instagram, YouTube and/or Twitter if you’re serious about reaching an audience.
+Well, the good news is that your company is probably already on Facebook, Instagram, YouTube, and/or Twitter if you’re serious about reaching an audience.
 Maybe even TikTok and Pinterest.
 These public scoreboards are a dream for analysts and account strategists — as they allow you to tally likes, followers, views, shares, and comments with ease.

 It’s practically why the Microsoft Excel spreadsheet was invented.